KiltedCode/khandaria-campaign/sessions/2022/2022-04-07-wargy-surprise.md

 the paladins feel embarrassed
 they are to be the wall and it was a failure
-`Halbir` gives a speech and it lifts their spirit
+`Halber` gives a speech and it lifts their spirit
 clearly reassured his troops but not himself
 he is still worried
 rest of the night is uneventful